garethrees/garethrees.github.com/_posts/2018-04-23-moving-the-goalposts-closer-alaveteli-roadmapping.md

 We know it's almost certain that we won’t hit this goal in the space of a sprint, and just as unlikely that we’ll hit it in a quarter.
 The granularity of this goal isn’t aligned with the granularity of our short-to-medium term planning.
 </p>

-<p>To try to help with these shorter term decisions we’ve been using <a href="https://docs.google.com/spreadsheets/d/1dN8inVdphYd6x2tif4JpW58nYSufppRvWlnllyzSQ6g/edit#gid=0">a roadmap</a> loosely based on a version of <a href="https://insidegovuk.blog.gov.uk/2014/07/31/experiments-in-roadmapping-at-gov-uk/">GOV.UK’s roadmap experiment</a>.</p>
+<p>To try to help with these shorter term decisions we’ve been using a roadmap loosely based on a version of <a href="https://insidegovuk.blog.gov.uk/2014/07/31/experiments-in-roadmapping-at-gov-uk/">GOV.UK’s roadmap experiment</a>.</p>

 <figure>
 <a href="http://i.garethrees.co.uk/alaveteli-roadmap-2017-current.jpg">